NEW: Mayor says shooter had visited Fort Lauderdale before, attacks was random

 Reached for comment on the footage, airport spokesman Greg Meyer said, “We are aware of the video on TMZ.
 There is currently an investigation involving law enforcement looking into the matter.”
 The Broward County Sheriff’s Office could not be immediately reached for comment.

-Two of the injured victims remained in intensive care Sunday afternoon, while the remaining four had been released or were recovering at Broward General Hospital, Sheriff Scott Israel said.
-The hospital gave slightly different numbers, saying seven victims, five of them suffering gunshot wounds, remained hospitalized Sunday.
-One gunshot victim was released Saturday, the hospital said.
+Two of the injured victims remained in intensive care late Sunday, while the remaining four had been released or were recovering at Broward General Hospital, Sheriff Scott Israel said.

 Asked if passengers would experience added security at the airport, Israel said he was more concerned with persuading lawmakers to keep firearms out of the hands of felons, the mentally ill and those on no-fly lists.